Was it sexual assault?

 There’s no time limit on therapy; your need for help may come a long time after this happened to you.
 Sometimes it can take weeks, months, or even years of feeling confused before you seek answers and help.
-But don’t feel like you’ve acted in the wrong way, or that what happened to you is any less serious just because time has passed.
+The potential long term effects of these types of sexual offences are well documented, so don’t feel like you’ve acted in the wrong way, or that what happened to you is any less serious just because time has passed.
 Support is still there whenever you need it.

 - Rape Crisis offers support and advice to victims of rape and sexual assault, no matter how long ago the attack was.
 0808 802 99 99